You are here

 YLF is a 5 day leadership training program for high school students with a disability.
 Participants work together to learn skills needed to advocate for themselves after high school is over.
 Participants stay on a college campus, discuss and practice leadership skills in collaborative games, meet legislators, and begin their leadership plan.

 The mission of Family Employment Awareness Trainings (FEAT) is to increase expectations for competitive employment and increase knowledge of local, state, and federal resources to support the employment of the youth/young adults who have disabilities.

 Person-Centered Thinking is a set of values, skills, and tools used in Person Centered Planning to personalize individual supports and services for a person.

-DDCO annually sets aside funds in a Consumer Involvement Fund to assist individuals, familes, and professionals in the field of developmental disabilities to participate in conferences and short-term educational programs.
+DDCO annually sets aside funds in a this fund to assist individuals, familes, and professionals in the field of developmental disabilities to participate in conferences, workshops, trainings and short-term educational programs.

 DDCO works to inform and educate individuals with disabilities, families, professionals in the disability field, advocacy groups, policymakers and the general public on various topics related to disability, free of charge.
 Staff members can create and deliver customized trainings for organizations, schools, and other groups.
 Training topics created in the past include: respectful communication, legislative advocacy, disability awareness, social media safety.